Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Introduction

 \section{Introduction}

-The recent and ongoing \enquote{data revolution} opened up the possibility for researcher to gather and process large amounts of data, broadening the scope for macroeconomic research.
-The possibility to build high-dimensional datasets, where the number of series $N$ may be as large as the time dimension $T$, or even larger, allows researcher to exploit the information contained in a broad set of macroeconomic and financial indicators to answer relevant policy questions while exploiting tools which are able to deal with, or even benefit from, the large information set contained in the data.
+The recent and ongoing \enquote{data revolution} has enabled researchers to collect and process large amounts of information, thereby broadening the scope of macroeconomic research.
+The availability of high-dimensional datasets—where the number of series, $N$, can be comparable to or even exceed the time dimension, $T$—allows researchers to exploit the rich information contained in large sets of macroeconomic and financial indicators.
+This, in turn, facilitates addressing relevant policy questions using econometric methods specifically designed to handle, and in some cases benefit from, such large datasets.

-In this paper, we present and describe a new large dataset for macroeconomic analysis, called EA-MD-QD, which contains time series both for the EA and for the ten main EA member countries, thus providing an accessible tool to perform policy analysis on EA outcomes and compare results across different vintages of data, as well as different empirical works.
-Overall EA-MD-QD contains about $800$ time series, collected over the period 2000-2024 (and constantly updated) either at monthly or quarterly frequency depending on availability.
-The countries covered are: Austria, Belgium, France, Germany, Greece, Ireland, Italy, the Netherlands, Portugal, and Spain.
+In this paper, we present and document a new large-scale dataset for macroeconomic analysis, denoted as EA-MD-QD.
+The dataset comprises time series for both the euro area (EA) as a whole and its ten largest member countries, providing an accessible and comprehensive resource for policy analysis of EA-wide outcomes.
+It also enables comparisons across data vintages and empirical studies.
+Overall, EA-MD-QD includes $1136$ time series, at either monthly or quarterly frequency depending on data availability.
+The first available vintage spans the period January 2000-January 2024.
+After that date, the data have been updated every month.
+The countries covered are Austria, Belgium, France, Germany, Greece, Ireland, Italy, the Netherlands, Portugal, and Spain.
+All the series are retrieved from institutional sources, namely Eurostat, ECB, OECD and FRED.
+The EA-MD-QD is made publicly available online and updated every month and comes jointly with Matlab and Python codes for data transformation, missing-value imputation, and the treatment of outliers and the COVID period.\footnote{\url{https://zenodo.org/doi/10.5281/zenodo.10514667}}